Single Mother - By Choice

 Interview By Allison Martin

-In your introduction you describe the book as an outgrowth of your national organization Single Mothers by Choice (SMC).
-What has been the genesis and evolution of your group?
+In your introduction you describe the book as an outgrowth of your national organization Single Mothers by Choice.
+What was the genesis and evolution of your group?

 What did you set out to accomplish in writing your book?